 Big vs Small Tomatoes

 We chose to include some of the tomato varieties that are more common among sauces.
 Roma tomatoes are widely available and often times are very economical.
 While they tend to be a variety that is used in tomato sauce or chunky fresh salsas, they also add some thickness to our salsas.
-While we call for 4.5 pounds of tomatoes, I would say about half of them are Roma.
+We call for 4.5 pounds of tomatoes and about half of them are Roma.

 The downside of using all Roma tomatoes is that the salsa starts to taste dry.
 So, we add some of the bigger varieties like Big Boy and Celebrity tomatoes.
 About half of our salsa is of these other varieties.
 The other downside of Roma Tomatoes is that they are a bit smaller and tend to be a little more work in peeling.